makersacademy/takeaway-challenge/README.md

 ```

-For a detailed breakdown of the classes and their methods, please refer to the Domain Model file.
+For a detailed breakdown of the classes and their methods, please refer to the [Domain Model](https://github.com/Clepsyd/takeaway-challenge/blob/master/DomainModel.md).